johncwelch/SOS-Swift/README.md

 		}

 	et voila, we have a clickable button that is always the size of the cell it is in.
 Because that is just AWESOME AS HELL and so easy.

+20231012 GOT THE RESIZING WORKING WITH THE BUTTON TITLE CHANGES!!
+	so now when you click on a button, it cycles through "", "S", and "O", and when a button is showing "S" or "O", the "Commit Move" button is enabled.
+I still have to implement locking out other buttons when "S" or "O" is showing so "bad" moves can't be made.
+Commit move also changes the current player, and sets the background color of the button to the player that made the move.

+	this was remarkably difficult due to how SwiftUI handles certain things and required me redoing how I create the array that's attached to the buttons completely.
+But, it's working, each button knows what it is and where it is, which will be critical in calculating "SOS" or not.
+But the next immediate thing is wiring in the code to prevent more than one button having a title and having new game do its thing.